 - Stir continuously for 15 minutes, while adding splashes of stock until you run out.

-- Stir in the lemon rind and juice and continue cooking for 5 more minutes or until the rice and chicken are cooked.
+- Stir in the lemon zest and juice and continue cooking for 5 more minutes or until the rice and chicken are cooked.

 - Serve immediately with the grated cheese on the side.